The Promise (2011 TV serial): Part 4

 IDF soldiers take Samira for a human shield when they go to occupy the brother's house.
 As Samira becomes frantic, Erin suggests that they take her also.
 They are confined in the room of a bedridden old woman, who tells Erin she learned English from the British.
 She shows Erin a photograph; it is the photograph of Len with Mohammed and his family.
 She is Mohammed's daughter Jawda, with fond memories of Len, but she says her father was angry with him for many years as he failed to bring Hassan back.
 Erin produces the key, and as soldiers come in she clutches it in her hand.
 The IDF lay explosives in the house.
 Erin finds a toolbox, and chains herself and Samira to a pillar.
 The IDF commander tells Eliza to get a cutter, and she is freed.
 Outside, Erin finds Jawda being loaded into an ambulance, as the houses are blown up.
 Erin retrieves some trinkets in a box and the photograph album, and gives them to Jawda.
 However, an IDF soldier takes away the box.
 Erin starts to remonstrate, but is seized by another fit.
 Later, Erin is back in Caesarea, gathering her things.
 She thanks Eliza's parents for her stay, and Paul hopes she may come back one day.

 As she flies home, Erin turns to the last page of Len's diary.
 He is leaving Palestine as prisoner on a Royal Navy ship.
 He writes that the Jewish state has been born in violence and cruelty, and worries that it will not thrive.
 For himself, he says all he has to look forward to is a long prison term and a dishonourable discharge.
 He wishes that one day he can return the key to Mohammed, though he is not sure he could face him.

 At the airport, Erin surprises her mother with the intensity of her embrace.
-In the hospital, she holds her grandfather's hand, and tells him she has given Mohammed's daughter the key.
-A single tear runs down his face.
+In the hospital, she tells Len she has given Mohammed's daughter the key.
+He holds her hand as he starts to cry.